Raivizz/CritSounds/README.md

 This repository contains a version of Crit Sounds tempered for the 1.4 tModLoader-stable branch.

-Sorry, Dark Assassin, but there's no FLAC support here.

 # Removed features

-- No more "other dlls for all these crazy audio file formats it wants to support for some reason".
+- No more "other dlls for all these crazy audio file formats".
-	- Sorry, jopojelly!
-While it was fun to implement, I do agree that it was ultimately worthless.
-Much love for the indirect criticism, though!

 - Enumeration removed, mod now depends entirely on DamageClass (custom damage class support to be added once major mods get ported to 1.4)